 physical therapist to work on problems with movement,

 bathing, dressing, writing, and other daily tasks.

-speech-language pathologist to help you relearn language
+speech-language pathologist to help you relearn speech and language

 skills and also help if you have problems with swallowing.